inkOfPixel/inkofpixel.com/_site/projects/d1-milano.md

 seoTitle: D1 Milano | inkOfPixel
 seoDescription: >-
   D1 Milano approached us looking for a fast, beautiful and functional new website.
-We gave them a brand new Shopify Plus store.
 The result outperformed their expectations.
 excerpt: >-
   D1 Milano approached us looking for a fast, beautiful and functional new website.
-We gave them a brand new Shopify Plus store.
 The result outperformed their expectations.
 type: ECOMMERCE
 featuredImage: /assets/inkofpixel_d1_milano_featured.jpg
 heroImage: /assets/inkofpixel_d1_milano_hero.jpg